International Business Degree: Who is it Good For?

 What stockbrokers do is sell securities and commodities directly to their individual clients, which is why finding clients is one of the most important tasks stockbrokers need to carry out.

 Besides having a bachelor’s or master’s degree in international business, stockbrokers should also register with the Financial Industry Regulatory Authority (FINRA), which involves taking and passing a series of tests.
-A few other licenses are available, too, for stockbrokers, depending on the investment products and services they wish to sell.

 Financial analyst